 Make a list of 50 things you enjoy doing.
 It can simple things: crafting, taking a bath, a hot shower, reading, walking the dog, sitting outside while you drink your coffee, etc. Keep this list somewhere you can see it every day.

 Find something to do from this list daily.
-Get started now: download a blank template from the resource library for free.
+Get started now: download a blank template from the Single Mom Toolbox.

 Or get more self-care ideas from the passion project series.